 Wash With a Load of White Laundry

-Toss the mesh bag into a load of white laundry—sheet, towels, cotton underwear—and wash in warm to hot water with a heavy-duty detergent.
-If the laces are made of cotton, chlorine bleach can be added to the load.
+Toss the mesh bag into a load of white laundry—sheets, towels, cotton underwear—and wash in warm to hot water with a heavy-duty detergent.
+If the laces are made of cotton, you can add chlorine bleach to the load.

 Hang the Laces to Drip Dry

 Hang the laces over a drying rack or towel rod to drip dry.
 If you must speed up the drying time, roll them in a thick, terry cloth towel to absorb as much moisture as possible.